Operation Shamrock

-Operation Shamrock was a scheme bringing refugee children from mainland Europe to Ireland in the aftermath of the Second World War.
+Operation Shamrock was a scheme bringing non-Jewish refugee children from mainland Europe to Ireland in the aftermath of the Second World War.
 It was organised by the Irish Red Cross, and involved about 500 children, mostly from Germany, who stayed for three years before returning home.

 Save the German Children Society

 The Save the German Children Society (SGCS) was founded on 16 October 1945 at a meeting in Shelbourne Hall, Dublin, to find foster homes for German children in Ireland.
+A number of pro axis activists in Ireland joined together, along with some well-meaning people, to set up the society.
+Many of its leading members were longstanding Pro-Axis supporters like Maurice O’Connor, Dr. Liam Gogan, P.S.
+O’Sullivan and Sean O’Bradaigh.
+People were aware of the Nazi influence within the group with Irish Times columnist Vincent Brittain describing it as ‘merely a thinly veiled excuse for the dissemination of Fascist propaganda’.
 The president was Kathleen Farrell (née Murphy), a paediatrician at whose house Charlie Kerins had been arrested in 1944.
 Dan Breen was treasurer.
 A Garda Special Branch attendee reported some speakers favoured assisting Germany from anti-British sentiment.
 Hermann Görtz, a convicted German spy, became secretary of the SGCS on his release from prison.
 The SGCS proposed to house Catholic and Protestant children with families of the same denomination, and not to take Jewish children, who it feared would not integrate.
-Harry Bodkin became vice president of SGCS in 1948 but was dissatisfied with its preference for Catholic children.
+Kathleen Lynn became vice president of SGCS in 1948 but was dissatisfied with its preference for Catholic children.
 Sidney Czira and Eamon Kelly were also members.

 The SGCS secured hundreds of volunteer families, 90% Catholic.
 It had contact with religious charities in the British Zone and approached the Irish government about transporting children from there via Great Britain.
 The centenary of the Great Irish Famine was a motivator for the Fianna Fáil government to assist Europe in general in the post-war hardship, but it agreed with the British government that the SGCS was an unsuitable organisation and refused to permit immigration under its auspices.
 The SGCS applied to the Allied Control Council and the United Nations Relief and Rehabilitation Administration but was advised to use the Irish Red Cross to arrange for migration.